jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 So far, we've talked a lot about the theory of long-term travel: the [modern workplace is broken]({{< ref "remote-work-course/day-1.md" >}}); modern workers have [bad habits]({{< ref "remote-work-course/day-2.md" >}}); many of us tend to be [our own biggest obstacles]({{< ref "remote-work-course/day-3.md" >}}) to new experiences.

-This is the stuff that allows us to take control of our lives and do things that might seem "too big" — like packing a bag and exploring the world while making a living.
+Days 1–3 cover strategies and mindsets that allow us to take control of our lives and do things that might otherwise seem "too big" — like setting off to explore the world while making a living.

 But theory only gets us ready for the adventure *in theory*.
-When it's time to actually go, we have to move past the theory and lay out concrete steps we'll need to take.
+When it's time to actually go, we have to move past theory and lay out the concrete steps we'll need to take.

 Today, we're going to focus on the practical aspects of traveling: what to pack, how to prepare, and other tips and tricks that make travel fun instead of a huge, stressful nightmare.